-Is your website legally compliant?
-Do you know if your site is breaking any laws, or contravening the Terms of Service (TOS) of any companies whose products or services you are doing business with?
+Is your WordPress website legally compliant?
+Do you know if you are breaking the law, or breaching the Terms of Service (TOS) of any companies whose products or services you use or endorse?

-Internet laws, regulations, and guidelines were designed to protect the rights of consumers and apply to anyone who sells, markets or promotes products or services online.
+Online laws are designed to protect consumers and apply to any person who sells, markets or promotes goods and services online.
 Anyone who owns a website risks being sued for not following compliance laws.
-Feigning ignorance about legal requirements will not excuse someone from taking legal action against you.
+Feigning ignorance about the law won’t protect you from being slapped with a legal notice.

-New laws introduced in 2014 regulating how businesses promote advertising on their sites state that if you plan to promote anything on your website for material gain, you will need to follow certain principles of disclosure to prevent enforceable orders being issued against you by regulatory departments, such as the US-based Better Business Bureau, also known as BBB.
-Do a search online for “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.
+Recent laws introduced in 2014 regulating how businesses promote advertising on their websites clearly state that if you promote anything on your website for profit, you will need to follow certain disclosure guidelines to prevent enforceable orders being issued against you by consumer protection agencies, such as the Better Business Bureau (BBB).
+Search online “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.

-The new laws has legal implications for several online business categories, including:
+The new laws has ramifications for several online business categories, including:

 - Retarget Marketing